WHERE WERE YOU BORN/RAISED?

 TELL US A BRIEF HISTORY OF YOUR PERSONAL PRACTICE

 My very first yoga class was at Mavericks Gym around 15 years ago.
 I practiced on and off, dabbling in other fitness routines through college but nothing really stuck.
-In 2008 I was going through a rough time and my friend took me to Corepower Yoga where I met my very first heated vinyasa class.
-I instantly felt at home, connected to my body, and genuinely bonded to my practice.
+In 2008 I was going through a tough time and my friend took me to CorePower Yoga where I took my very first heated vinyasa class.
+As I laid in my sweaty savasana, I had an overwhelming feeling of coming home.
+Something clicked, and it was then that I started to dive deep.

 TELL US A BRIEF HISTORY OF YOUR TEACHING EXPERIENCE

 I had a daily home practice for a while and my friends started asking me if they could join me and follow along.
 Eventually I ran out of space on my patio so we moved to local parks and invited the community.
 My first park class was July 29th, 2015.
 This is officially the day Grassroots Yoga (then known as Ventura Grassroots Yoga) was born!
-I saved all donations from the community and was able to attend my 200 hour vinyasa teacher training in January 2016 at a local studio in town.
-In October 2016 I completed the Chakra Vinyasa module with Shiva Rea.
+I saved all donations from the community and was able to attend my 200 hour Vinyasa Yoga teacher training in January 2016 at Jai Rhythm Yoga under Rob Hess and Colin Brightfield.
+That same year I completed Chakra Prana Vinyasa & Tantric Prana Vinyasa with Shiva Rea, and since then have done some training in Yoga Shred under Sadie Nardini, Inclusivity for Yoga under Chelsea Jackson Roberts, and MyoFascial Release Training with April Geary. *E RYT-200, Chakra Prana Vinyasa & Tantric Prana Vinyasa 40hr, MFR 25hr*

 WHAT’S YOUR FAVORITE YOGA POSE?